onoratod/stata-tips/index.md

 ## A tale as old as time

-Too often, I have a specific issue we need to address and we spend 3 hours scouring Statalist and Stack Overflow to together some makeshift solution.
+Too often, I have a specific issue I need to address and I spend 3 hours scouring Statalist and Stack Overflow to put together some makeshift solution.
 Then without fail, I have a similar issue 6 months later but forgot how to deal with it.
 My options are

 1. Waste 3 more hours again
 2. Waste 2 hours finding the code with the solution

 #### Waste time no more!

 Now I compile all useful tricks I've encountered over the years in a nice searchable location so that I can easily access them in the future.